|POS||Race & Track||Date||Points|

 George Russell is a British Formula 1 driver, born in King's Lynn, Norfolk on 15 February 1998.

-Although Williams trailed at the back of the grid that year, and Russell ended the season as the only driver with no World Championship points, he did impress many in the F1 paddock with his overall pace, beating then team-mate Robert Kubica 21-0 in the qualifying head-to-head.
+Although he ended the season as the only driver with no points, he did impress with his pace, beating then team-mate Robert Kubica 21-0 in qualifying.

-However, Russell would choose Carlin, and sent an e-mail to Wolff explaining his choice, to which the Austrian's reply was: "Great to meet you but I think you're making the wrong decision."
+Russell would choose Carlin, and emailed Wolff explaining his choice, to which the Austrian replied: "Great to meet you but I think you're making the wrong decision."

-Safe to say it worked out for Russell in the end though.
+It's safe to say it worked out in the end.

 George Russell Career